sakshi-1-7/Face-Detection-Using-Haar-Cascade/README.md

 ## Introduction
 Prometheus Pushgateway is used for pushing metrics from short-lived batch jobs.
 This repository focuses on:

-Using the Prometheus Python client library for defining and pushing metrics.
+1.Using the Prometheus Python client library for defining and pushing metrics.

-Configuring Prometheus to alert based on the pushed metrics.
+2.Configuring Prometheus to alert based on the pushed metrics.

 ## Setup Instructions